Madison Bumgarner's rented bike slipped near end of ride - News 12 Now

 “It’s terrible.
 Obviously that was not my intentions when I set out to enjoy the off day.
 I realize that’s definitely not the most responsible decision I’ve made,” Bumgarner said Monday in his first public comments about the accident.
 “It sucks not being able to be out here with my guys and try to help us win some games.
 It’s just very unfortunate.
 I’ve talked to a lot them.
 They know where I’m at and everybody’s been super supportive, too — the organization, the guys, everything.”

-Bumgarner’s left arm was in a sling as he sat in the dugout.
-He was scheduled to have another MRI exam later in the evening and be checked by Dr. Ken Akizuki, who also examined Bumgarner on Sunday and “was pretty happy with the structure of it.”
+Bumgarner had a protective sling over his pitching arm as he sat in the dugout and he will likely wear it for another week to 10 days, Groeschner said.
+Bumgarner was scheduled to have another MRI exam later in the evening and be checked by Dr. Ken Akizuki, who also examined Bumgarner on Sunday and “was pretty happy with the structure of it.”

 While the 27-year-old left-hander doesn’t believe there is structural damage in the shoulder, he didn’t want to speak prematurely about how long he might be sidelined, whether he will need surgery or on his prospects of being able to pitch again this season.